Biyuktul/requirement-analysis/README.md

 # Requirement Analysis in Software Development.
-Requirement analysis is the process where the project team gather, analyze, and define the requirement of the software product to be developed. and it's purpose is to ensure that all stakeholders have a clear and mutual understanding of the project goal (what the system should do, how it should perform).
+Requirement analysis involves collecting, examining, and defining what a software system should do.
+Its main goal is to ensure all stakeholders clearly understand the system’s purpose and expected behavior.

 # What is Requirement Analysis?
-Requirement analysis is the process of gathering and analyzing the systems requirement.
+It's the process of identifying and analyzing the system's needs.

 # Why is Requirement Analysis Important?
-- Clarity and understanding
+- Ensures clear understanding among stakeholders
-- Scope definition
+- Defines the project scope
-- Basis for design and development
+- Guides design and development
-- Cost and time estimation
+- Supports cost and time estimation
-- Quality assurance
+- Helps maintain quality

 # Key Activities in Requirement Analysis.
-- Requirement Gathering - gathering requirement through different gathering methods.
+- Requirement Gathering - Collecting requirements using various techniques.
-- Requirement Elicitation - The process of discovering the actual needs and expectations of stakeholders.
+- Requirement Elicitation - Identifying stakeholders’ true needs and expectations.
-- Requirement Documentation - The process of documenting gathered requirement.
+- Requirement Documentation - Recording the collected requirements.
-- Requirement Analysis and Modeling - Refining requirements and drawing usecase models to visualize how the system works.
+- Requirement Analysis and Modeling - Refining and representing requirements using models like use cases.
-- Requirement Validation - validationg all requirement with the stakeholders to make sure everything aligns with the users need.
+- Requirement Validation - Confirming with stakeholders that all requirements meet their needs.

 # Types of Requirements.
-- Functional Requirement - requirement that the system must do or perform inorder to fill the users need.
+- Functional Requirement - Describe what the system must do to meet user needs.
-- Non-Function Requirement - requirement that the system better to have inorder to perform well.
+- Non-Function Requirement - Define how the system should perform to ensure quality.

 # Use Case Diagrams.
-- Use case diagram helps to visualize how the system works and how actors inside the system interacts to serve their purpose.
+- Use case diagrams visually show how the system functions and how users (actors) interact with it to achieve their goals.